OpenIdentityPlatform/OpenDJ/opendj-packages/opendj-docker/README.md

 self-signed certificate from `config/keystore`, whose password is in `config/keystore.pin`.
 To serve your own certificate, mount a directory holding a `keystore` (JKS or PKCS12) and its `keystore.pin` at `SECRET_VOLUME`, and a `truststore` next to them if clients present certificates.
-With the default options the connection handlers are not bound to an alias, so the key entry of the keystore may have any alias; if `OPENDJ_SSL_OPTIONS` sets a `--certNickname`, the key has to be under that alias:
+With `--generateSelfSignedCertificate` setup binds the connection handlers to no alias, even when a `--certNickname` is given as well, so the key entry of the keystore may have any alias.
+Only when `OPENDJ_SSL_OPTIONS` sets up a keystore of its own (`--useJavaKeystore`, `--usePkcs12keyStore`) with a `--certNickname` does the key have to be under that alias:

 ```bash
 docker run -d --name opendj -v opendj-data:/opt/opendj/data \